freeradical13/freeradical13.github.io/index.md

 [HDL][] transports cholesterol from tissues to the liver.

+[Growth Hormone][] (or GH) is released by the Anterior Pituitary Gland and stimulates growth of the organism, primarily by causing the liver to release [Insulin-Like Growth Factors][] (or IGFs) which stimulate bone and cartilage growth.

 #### Pancreas

 The [pancreas][] is an organ that releases various hormones into the blood and various digestive enzymes into the small intestine.